verdverm/houston-api/README.md

 ## Configuration

 Houston can be configured via YAML files under `./config`, and can be overridden via environment variables, which are defined in `/config/custom-environment-variables.yaml`.
+To add or override any variables locally, create a `.env` file in the project directory.

 ## Development